m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:Payment received Thank you page
+Issue21:Payment received Thank you page
 about: Create a report to help us improve
 title: ''
 labels: '#46'